-Under the leadership of Conductor Michael Newnham, the Senior Kawartha Youth Orchestra (SKYO) offers young musicians between the ages of 12 and 24 the opportunity to work under the guidance of professional instrumental coaches and to have the experience of playing in an orchestra with their peers.
+Under the leadership of Music Director and Conductor Michael Newnham, the Senior Kawartha Youth Orchestra (SKYO) offers young musicians between the ages of 12 and 24 the opportunity to work under the guidance of professional instrumental coaches and to have the experience of playing in an orchestra with their peers.

-The KYO is a not-for-profit community-focused organization that takes pride in helping young people develop and cultivate a love for music, and to share it with the community.
+The KYO is a charitable, not-for-profit, community-focused organization that takes pride in helping young people develop and cultivate a love for music, and to share it with the community.

 The KYO strives to make music accessible to all young musicians in the City of Peterborough and surrounding area, providing them with the opportunity to learn symphonic music and perform in an orchestral ensemble.

 “The classical repertoire and orchestra set up is very different to any experience that students may receive from their high school band programs, if they are lucky enough to even have one.
 It encourages young players throughout the region and of all instruments — strings, winds, and percussion — to unite in a common goal.
 Music is about human connectedness and through the orchestra students learn joy, motivation, teamwork and the aspiration for success.
 It is an experience that few communities offer and one of untold value for all participants!”

 “Once again, an enormous thank you and sincere congratulations for a wonderful concert on Sunday afternoon.
 We thoroughly enjoyed it.
 The musicians did a fabulous job – the mentors and directors have much to be proud of.
 What incredible gifts you all share with the area youth.”

 “Thanks again for all that you do for my daughter.
 She is loving the JKYO!
 It makes her feel special and competent.”